A/B Testing Guide

 For example, after analyzing the data gathered using quantitative and qualitative research tools in the 1st stage, you come to the conclusion that not having multiple payment options led to maximum prospect customers dropping off on the checkout page.
 So you hypothesize that “adding multiple payment options will help reduce drop off on the checkout page.”

 In short, by the end of this stage, you will know the whats and whys of your website.

 Stage 2: Prioritize

 The next stage involves prioritizing your test opportunities.
-Prioritizing helps you scientifically sort the multiple hypotheses.
-By now, you should be fully equipped with website data, visitor data, and be clear on your goals.
-With the backlog you prepared in the first stage along with the hypothesis ready for each candidate, you are halfway there on your optimization roadmap.
+Prioritizing helps you scientifically sort multiple hypotheses.
+By now, you should be fully equipped with website data, visitor data and be clear on your goals.
+With the backlog, you prepared in the first stage and the hypothesis ready for each candidate, you are halfway there on your optimization roadmap.
 Now comes the main task of this stage: prioritizing.

 In stage 2, you should be fully equipped to identify problem areas of your website and leaks in your funnel.
 But not every action area has equal business potential.
 So it becomes imperative to weigh out your backlog candidates before picking the ones you want to test.
 There are a few things to be kept in mind while prioritizing items for your test campaign like the potential for improvement, page value and cost, the importance of the page from a business perspective, traffic on the page, and so on.

 There are many prioritization frameworks that even experts employ to make sense of their huge backlogs.
-In this pillar page, you will learn about the most popular frameworks that marketers use – the CIE prioritization framework, the PIE prioritization framework, and the LIFT Model.
+On this pillar page, you will learn about the most popular frameworks that experience optimizers use – the CIE prioritization framework, the PIE prioritization framework, and the LIFT Model.